What is a network backbone?

 The R backbone package

 The backbone package for R makes it easy to identify the most significant links in a network and to extract its backbone.
 The package is freely available from CRAN and can be installed by typing install.packages("backbone") into the R command line.
 Once the package is installed, load it by typing library(backbone) and view the documentation by typing ?backbone or vignette("backbone").
 You can find a short walk-thru here, and a longer tutorial here.
 If you find a bug or want to request a few feature, please let us know via GitHub.
 For help using the package, don't hesitate to contact me.

 The models in the backbone package have been used to study political coalitions and polarization, gastrointestinal dysbiosis in zebrafish, X-men collaborations, and Christmas movies.
-If you have used backbone in a publication or pre-print, let us know and we'll send you a cool backbone hex decal!
+If you have used backbone in a publication or pre-print, let me know and we'll send you a cool backbone hex decal!

 Papers about backbone